andrew-metallinos/Wifi-Password-Grabber/README.md

 # Wifi-Password-Grabber

-A PowerShell script to get all the saved Wifi passwords from a device and send the output through gmail.
+PowerShell script to gather all Wifi passwords from a device and then have it emailed out as a .txt file.

 ### Powershell Script
-Edit the script and provide the email to be use to send and receive the output then run the script to the victims computer.
+Edit the script and provide the email to be use to send the output then run the script on the desired device.
+Once you start the script it will prompt you to enter in he email you want it sent to.

-### Payloads
-Used to automatically download and run the script to the victims computer using a Bad USB.
- - Rubber Ducky
- - Cactus WHID